-Your waterproof duffle bag, sleeping bag, sheet, small water-resistant bag and cup will be available when you meet your guide in Salmon.
+Your waterproof duffle bag, sleeping bag, sheet, small water-resistant bag and cup will be available when you meet your guide at the river.
 Your tent and sleeping pad will be available at the first night's camp.

 3. What items will I have access to during the day?